fitandfine/linux-practice/README.md

 # linux-practice
-Some useful Linux practice stuff in here
+Some useful Linux practice stuff in here.